-Richard Munson is the author of Tesla: Inventor of the Modern, and his latest book—Tech to Table: 25 Innovators Reimagining Food—will be released in September 2021.
-Other publications include From Edison to Enron, which recounts the history of electricity.
-Cardinals of Capitol Hill traces the machinations of congressional appropriators who control government spending and Cousteau: The Captain and His World examines the ocean explorer and filmmaker.
-A review of his books can be found at www.richardmunson.com or on Twitter at @dickmunson.
+Richard Munson is a writer, most recently of Tech to Table: 25 Innovators Reimagining Food, which profiles entrepreneurs changing how we farm and what we eat, driving solutions to the biggest problems created by industrialized food.
+His previous book, Tesla: Inventor of the Modern, reveals the man who transformed our world with electric motors, radio, robots, and remote control; the biography has been translated into about a dozen languages.
+Other publications: From Edison to Enron recounts the history of electricity, Cardinals of Capitol Hill traces the machinations of congressional appropriators who control government spending, and Cousteau: The Captain and His World examines the ocean explorer and filmmaker.
+Reviews of these and other books can be found at www.richardmunson.com or on Twitter at @dickmunson.

-Munson has received awards from Smart Grid Today, Great Lakes Commission, U.S. Clean Heat and Power Association, and American Small Manufacturers Coalition.
-He now sits on the boards of the Hinsdale Public Library, the Center for Neighborhood Technology, and Greenleaf Advisors.
-He’s an emeritus director of Elevate, the Illinois Environmental Council, and the Institute for Health Policy Solutions.
+Munson has received public-service awards from Smart Grid Today, Great Lakes Commission, U.S. Clean Heat and Power Association, and American Small Manufacturers Coalition.
+He now sits on the boards of the Hinsdale Public Library, Center for Neighborhood Technology, and Greenleaf Advisors.
+He’s an emeritus director of Elevate, Illinois Environmental Council, and Institute for Health Policy Solutions.